luckylinux/supermicro-fan-control/README.md

 - Temperature Warning (BEEP) when System Cooling cannot keep up with Devices Temperatures
 - Temperature Protection (SHUTDOWN) when System Cooling cannot keep up with Devices Temperatures

+# Requirements
+At the moment this was developed for use with GNU/Linux.

+Nevertheless, since the Packages are very similar for both GNU/Linux and other UNIX-Like OS (TrueNAS, FreeBSD, etc), there shouldn't be a huge effort required in order to make the Tool Multi-Platform.

+Feel free to Describe the required Changes in an Issue and/or submit a PR :+1:.

+In order to run a (mostly) Automated Setup (using `setup.sh`) the Following is Required:
+- `bash`

+In order to be able to Run Correctly, the Tool needs the following Components/Systems:
+- `python` Version 3 (Tested with `python` Version 3.11 and 3.12)
+- `systemd` (in the future other Init Systems might be supported)
+- `ipmitool` (to be able to change Fan Speed)
+- `smartctl` (to read Disks Temperatures)
+- `beep` (for generating an Audible WARNING generation in case Temperature is getting dangerously High)

 # Installation
 Clone the Repository:
 ```